spacetelescope/stis_cti/doc/readme.rst

 System Requirements
 ===================
-This package is designed to run on top of the AstroConda channel (with legacy IRAF support) of the Anaconda Python environment on the UNIX/Linux and MacOS X operating systems.
-It currently supports Python 2.7.
+This package is designed to run on top of the AstroConda channel of the Anaconda Python environment on the UNIX/Linux and MacOS X operating systems.
+It currently supports Python 3.

 AstroConda is available at http://astroconda.readthedocs.io.

 Installation
 ============
-First, launch the AstroConda (with legacy IRAF support) environment:
+First, launch the AstroConda environment:

 ::